Malice-1993

 Malice (1993) is only one of a slew of husband and wife-themed thrillers to emerge from the early 1990’s- Unlawful Entry (1992), Sleeping with the Enemy (1991), and Deceived (1991) are other similar films that made lots of money during this time.

-This genre of slick filmmaking was popular as the new decade emerged and more complex story-telling graced the screens.
+This slick filmmaking genre was popular as the new decade emerged and more complex storytelling graced screens.

-The myriad of twists and turns are both a positive and a negative to this film.
-Keeping the audience guessing and on pins and needles is a key success, eliciting a fun sort of tone, as well as the tremendous star power of the casting (George C. Scott and Anne Bancroft are big-time heavies).
+Keeping the audience guessing and on pins and needles is a key to success, eliciting a fun tone, as well as the tremendous star power of the cast (George C. Scott and Anne Bancroft are big-time heavies).

-Then again a few of the plot points become red herrings and thereby meaningless and the overall plots, and endless subplots, become way too complex than they need to be.
+Then again, a few of the plot points become red herrings and thereby meaningless, and the overall plot and endless subplots become way more complex than they need to be.

 In a plot that is dizzying to explain, Associate Dean Andy Safian (Bill Pullman) and his wife Tracy (Nicole Kidman) are embarking on a life together in Massachusetts as they purchase a grand Victorian house and plan to begin a family.

-When dire events occur the plot escalates and the motivations of the main characters are questioned as truths and deceptions unravel.
+When dire events occur, the plot escalates, and the main characters’ motivations are called into question as truths and deceptions unravel.

 Small yet meaningful roles by Bebe Neuwirth, Peter Gallagher, and Gwyneth Paltrow add layers to the wonderful casting.

-And who can forget the often parodied scene where arrogant Dr. Jed launches into a monologue where he claims to be infallible and that he is God?
+And who can forget the often-parodied scene in which arrogant Dr. Jed launches into a monologue claiming to be infallible and to be God?
 This scene received tons of publicity and is arguably the defining moment of the film.

-Therefore the big reveal of who the killer becomes for naught.
-It’s the creepy janitor named Earl(Tobin Bell) hardly a surprise.
+Therefore, the big reveal of who the killer becomes is for naught.
+It’s the creepy janitor named Earl(Tobin Bell), hardly a surprise.

-Furthermore, after the film ends and the viewer plays events back to make them add up, he or she will likely give up in frustration.
+Furthermore, after the film ends and the viewer plays the events back to see if they add up, they will likely give up in frustration.

 Malice is an above-average entry in a popular genre- who doesn’t like a good, solid thriller?
 With a talented cast and enough good medical thrills to balance with a college campus whodunit, there is plenty to please everyone who views this film.